Fullchee/calendar-shifts/README.md

 When you get your next month's schedule and you need to quickly add it to your calendar.

+## How to use
+1. Login
+2. Select the days you have that shift.
+3. Create a title and a description for your calendar events
+4. Click "Add shifts" to add a shift!

 ## Install

 ### Dependencies